-Castle Air Museum is one of the largest aviation museums on the West Coast and is located in the heart of California’s San Joaquin Valley, adjacent to the former Castle Air Force Base (now Castle Airport).
-The museum opened to the public in 1981 as a non-profit 501(c)3 organization with a mission “to preserve military aviation heritage for future generations.”
-Today the museum has evolved into a premier destination for families, history buffs, schools, tourists, and aviation enthusiasts alike.
+Castle Air Museum, located in the heart of California’s San Joaquin Valley is the largest aviation museum between Southern California and the State of Washington with over seventy restored vintage military aircraft on static exhibit with more to arrive in the future!
+The Museum is adjacent to the former Castle Air Force Base, now Castle Airport, and officially opened to the public in 1981 as a non-profit 501c3 organization with a mission “to preserve military aviation heritage for future generations.”
+Today the Museum has evolved into a premier showcase for families, history buffs, schools, tourists, and aviation enthusiasts.

-Our collection encompasses over seventy restored vintage military aircraft ranging from pre-WWII to the present on approximately twenty acres of beautifully-maintained grounds.
+The collection includes vintage military aircraft dating from pre-WWII to the present on approximately 25 acres of the Museum’s beautifully maintained grounds.
 Locating, restoring, preserving and displaying these historic treasures is a real challenge.
-Often, an aircraft is acquired in pieces from diverse locations, shipped to the museum, and under the direction of knowledgeable volunteers, lovingly restored to its former grandeur.
+Often aircraft are acquired in pieces from diverse locations, shipped to the Museum, and under the direction of talented and knowledgeable volunteers restored to their former grandeur.

 General Castle was awarded the Medal Of Honor posthumously for his actions while leading a 2,000-aircraft bomber formation over Europe on December 24, 1944.
 General Castle was born on October 14, 1908, in Manila, Philipines.
 After serving two years in the New Jersey National Guard, he attended the United States Military Academy at West Point, New York.
 After graduating from the academy in June 1930, he was assigned to the Air Corps for flight training at March Field, California, and Kelly Field, Texas and completed his training in October 1931.